1austrartsua1/FormalConvexOpt/readme.md

 # Formal Convex Opt

-Have you ever tried to tackle long proof in an optimization/ML paper and thought: "Well I have no idea if this is correct".
-Many optimization papers have proofs that are long and tedious.
+Have you ever tried to tackle a long proof in an optimization/ML paper and thought: "Well I have no idea if this is correct".
+Many optimization papers have proofs that are long and quite tedious.
 While the arguments can be clever, they are often obscured by pages and pages of algebraic manipulations.
 Wouldn't it be great if a computer could do the checking for you?
 How much easier would it be to review papers!
 You would just need to check if the paper "compiles" correctly.

 Few people know this, but there is a growing movement to make this the norm throughout the mathematical community.
-This repo is based on the Lean interactive proof assistant, which has attracted significant interest from mathematicians trying to "formalize" and "computerize" mathematical proofs.
+This repo is based on the Lean interactive theorem prover, which has attracted significant interest from mathematicians trying to "formalize", "digitize", and "computerize" mathematical proofs.

 This repo is an attempt to formalize in Lean some basic convex optimization algorithm proofs.
 I focus on gradient descent with constant stepsize in a real inner product space, and (thusfar) prove